vanus-labs/docs/README.md

 ### Code of Conduct

-Before start contributing, you should take a moment to read the [Vanus code of conduct](CODE_OF_CONDUCT.md).
+Before starting your contribution, you should take a moment to read the [Vanus code of conduct](CODE_OF_CONDUCT.md).

 ### Contributing guide